Powerlearnproject/se-day1-assignment-akipra/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

--Software Developer: Responsible for writing code and implementing software solutions -Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+-Software Developer: Responsible for writing code and implementing software solutions.
+-Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
 -Project Manager: Oversees the planning, execution, and delivery of software projects.